FriendsOfFlarum/open-collective/README.md

 ## Important Notes

-- The extension only removes the group from users it previously added.
+- **Safe Group Management**: The extension only removes the group from users it previously added.
 It won't affect users who were manually added to the group.
-- Users must have the same email address as their Open Collective account.
+- **Email Matching**: Users must have the same email address as their Open Collective account.
+- **Backer Categorization**:
+  - Users with active monthly or yearly subscriptions are placed in the recurring backers group
+  - Users who made one-time contributions or whose subscription has ended are placed in the one-time backers group
+  - When a recurring subscription ends, the user is automatically moved to the one-time group (if configured)
-- The Open Collective API has rate limits.
+- **Rate Limits**: The Open Collective API has rate limits.
 The extension checks once per hour to stay well within these limits.
-- Only individual backers are synchronized (not organizational backers).
+- **Email Privacy**: Some backers may have private email addresses on Open Collective.
+These backers cannot be matched to Flarum users automatically.

 ## For Developers: Event System